-Zebramatic was conceived as an especially flexible font, one that could be used conveniently in a single style or by superimposing, interchanging and layering styles to create a unique type.
+Zebramatic was conceived as an especially flexible font, one that could be used conveniently in a single style or by superimposing, interchanging, and layering styles to create a unique type.
 The different styles are completely interchangeable (identical metrics and kerning).
-This architecture gives the typographer the freedom to decide which form or forms fit best to the specific project.
+This architecture allows the typographer to decide which form best fits the specific project.

 Alignment and repetition were special concerns in the design process.
 The striped patterns in Zebramatic are carefully conceived to align horizontally but not to match.
-Matching patterns would create strong letter-pairs that would “stick out” of the word.
-For example, take the problematic word “stuff”.
-If Zebramatic aligned alphabetically, the texture of S T and U would align perfectly.
+Matching patterns would create strong letter pairs that would “stick out” of the word.
+For example, take the problematic word “stuff.”
+If Zebramatic aligned alphabetically, the texture of S, T, and U would align perfectly.
 The repeated F is also a problem.
-Imagine a headline that says »LOOK HERE«.
-If the letters OO and EE have copied »unique« glyphs – the headline suggests mass production, perhaps even that the designer does not care.
-Some OpenType features can work automatically around such disenchanting situations by accessing different glyphs from the extended glyph-table.
-However these automations are also repeated; the generated solutions become patterns themselves.
+Imagine a headline that says, »LOOK HERE.« If the letters OO and EE have copied »unique« glyphs – the headline suggests mass production, perhaps even that the designer does not care.
+Some OpenType features can work automatically around such disenchanting situations by accessing different glyphs from the extended glyph table.
+However, this automation is also repeated; the generated solutions become patterns themselves.

 Flip and stack

 To master the situation described above, Zebramatic offers a different programmatic practice.
 To eliminate alphabetic alignment, the letters in Zebramatic are developed individually.
 To avoid repetition, the designer can flip between the three styles (POW, SLAM, WHAM), providing three choices per glyph.
 Stacking layers in different sequences theoretically provides 27 (3*3*3) unique letterforms.
 The last variable to play with is color (i.e. red, blue, black).